zacanger/angrplayr/README.md

 `npm i -g angrplayr`

 `angrplayr` uses [mplayer](http://www.mplayerhq.hu/design7/dload.html) under the hood, so you'll need that installed as well.
+This module will fail to install if you don't have `mplayer` in your path somewhere.

 ### Usage: